CSGuides/grad-job-guide/_jobs/general.md

   take a good idea from concept to product with all of the steps along the way (e.g., documentation, testing, shipping, marketing).
-Advice we've received suggests that this is actually very rewarding and that "right out of school" is a not a bad time to try it.
+Advice we've received suggests that this is actually very rewarding and that "right out of school" is not a bad time to try it.

 - **Non-US US-Like Research Academia**: This includes McGill, Toronto, Waterloo, and UBC in Canada; EPFL in Switzerland; University College London